lmcmind85/CircuitPython/README.md

 ## CircuitPython_Servo

 ### Description & Code
-After getting the Servo to mov
+After getting the Servo to move, our goal is to use compacitive touch to make the servo turn to the left or the right.

 ```python
 Code goes here